Folakemi-Fareedah-Fashola/comp2850-hci-starter/wk09/lab-wk9/templates/pilot-notes-template.md

 - **Observations**:
   - Pilot was able to navigate through to filter but was stuck on add task for a bit
-  - Pilot kept trying to use space to move from add task to filter After navigating to filter, pilot was. a bit confused about if they had successfully filtered tasks as the task list was below and didn't know how to navigate scrolling down to see list
+  - Pilot kept trying to use space to move from add task to filter
+  - After navigating to filter, pilot was a bit confused about if they had successfully filtered tasks as the task list was below and didn't know how to navigate scrolling down to see list
-  Pilot ended up pushing enter button a lot of times due to being unclear if it worked
+ - Pilot ended up pushing enter button a lot of times due to being unclear if it worked

 ---